 ABSTRACT

 Wild bee communities in urban ecosystems are often challenged by habitat fragmentation and low floral diversity.
 In such settings, relatively unused land surrounding airports or in power line corridors may support bees, even with small habitat patches.
 However, relatively long-term surveys of wild bees are lacking for many urban areas such as the Puget Sound region of western Washington State, USA.
 Here, we conducted wild bee surveys at three peri-urban sites in the Puget Sound region over a period of 7 years.
 Specifically, a standardized protocol was used to sample wild bee communities monthly from April to October at two sites associated with airports and one site in a power line corridor.
-In total, our surveys collected 25,400 specimens from 167 morphospecies and 24 genera, with individual sites having between 15 and 35 species in any given year.
-The Halictidae had the most individuals collected, with 40% of specimens, although the Lasioglossum had the most species, with Bombus, Osmia, and Andrena also being common.
+In total, our surveys collected 25,441 specimens representing 118 confirmed species within 24 genera, with individual sites having between 15 and 35 species in any given year.
+The Halictidae had the most individuals collected, with 47% of specimens, Lasioglossum the most speciose, and Bombus, Osmia, and Andrena also ubiquitous and diverse.
 Bee diversity was high across spring and summer, and the phenology of parasitic taxa appeared to overlap with their hosts.
 Our study suggests marginal lands requiring little management can support diverse wild bee communities in urban areas.
 Our work also provides a baseline for future evaluations of wild bee communities in the Puget Sound and broader Pacific Northwest.

 Keywords: Airport, conservation, fragmented landscapes, restoration, pollinators, power line corridor, urban ecosystems